As a Divorce Attorney in Orlando, Here’s my Take on Love Addiction

 It was a rush in Alissa’s mind to have two men from which to choose.
 She believed Roger was the “love of her life” and they were “meant to be together.”
 Why then, was she not cutting ties with Ruben?
 She replied, “because it’s better to have one in hand than two in the bush.” (cue the honey-you-need-some help alarm).
 To Alissa, the pain of being without a man was still far worse than the pain of being in constant romantic upheaval and keeping a divorce lawyer on constant retainer.

-Coming soon, “Love Addiction Part II: What Creates a Love Addict, and What can Help,” will explore the psychological factors that contribute to love addiction, what can be done to treat love addiction, and how Alissa’s story can help.
+“Love Addiction Part II: What Creates a Love Addict, and What can Help,” explores the psychological factors that contribute to love addiction, what can be done to treat love addiction, and how Alissa’s story can help.

 Need a Divorce lawyer in or near Orlando?
 CALL 407.374.2983 NOW FOR YOUR FREE 30 MINUTE TELEPHONE CONSULTATION or email me if you need assistance.